-The Sigma 180mm Macro f/2.8 EX DG OS HSM is a macro lens for FF and APS-C, manufactured from 2012.
+The Sigma 180mm Macro f/2.8 EX DG OS HSM is a macro lens for FF and APS-C, manufactured from 2012 to 2020 (discontinued).
 The focus is done by Ultrasonic AF Motor (Ring-USM), it has image stabilization.
-The average price, when it has been added to the JuzaPhoto database, is 1505 €;
+The average price, when it has been added to the JuzaPhoto database, is 1157 €;

 42 users have given it an average vote of 9.6 out of 10.